-Yet for dogs, it’s a much simpler story, and you’ll find that it really doesn’t take much cabbage in your dog’s diet for he or she to really feel the benefits.
+Yet for dogs, it’s a much simpler story, and you’ll find that it doesn’t take much cabbage in your dog’s diet for he or she to feel the benefits.

-They’re pretty remarkable benefits too – one that is often forgotten is that cabbage can add fibre to your dog’s diet.
+They’re pretty remarkable benefits too – one that is often forgotten is that cabbage can add fiber to your dog’s diet.

-While it’s a less well known source of fibre than oatmeal or the like, the leafy make up of a cabbage means it’s inherently a little more challenging for dogs to digest.
+While it’s a less well-known source of fiber than oatmeal or the like, the leafy makeup of a cabbage means it’s inherently a little more challenging for dogs to digest.

 While that presents problems if we give them too much cabbage, it also exercises their insides nicely with some roughage and keeps them regular too.